cudoventures/cudos-builders/tools-bash/constructor/docs/step_1.md

 This section describes the first steps needed for validator setup as part of the Phase 4 testnet launch.

 ## Prerequisites

+### Setup the environment
-You need to have a local copy of our build tools.
+You need to have a local copy of our build tools.Create your main Cudos directory.

-Setup your environment

-Create your main Cudos directory.
 On the first row you can define where all Cudos data will be stored.

 ```
 CUDOS_DIR = "/usr/cudos"
-mkrid $CUDOS_DIR
+mkdir $CUDOS_DIR

 git clone --branch cudos-master https://github.com/CudoVentures/cudos-builders.git CudosBuilders
 ```